Statement of Investment Policy and Guidelines

 8.0 AUTHORIZED INVESTMENTS

 The City Treasurer has authorized the following types of investments subject to the provisions of Section 2-32-520 of the Municipal Code and the Public Funds Investment Act (30 ILCS 235):

 - Interest-bearing general obligations of the United States and the State of Illinois;

-- United States treasury bills and other non-interest bearing general obligations of the United States or United States government agencies when offered for sale in the open market at a price below the face value of same, so as to afford the City a return on such investment in lieu of interest;
+- United States treasury bills and other non-interest bearing general obligations of the United States or United States government agencies when offered for sale at a price below the face value of same, so as to afford the City a return on such investment in lieu of interest;

 - Tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation issued by the City of Chicago;